 Clients with milder cases of addiction may be recommended for outpatient treatment, which provides the same kinds of services as a residential program but on a part-time basis.
 Clients can receive outpatient care from home or some other independent living arrangement.
 A client in residential treatment can also enter into an outpatient program to receive further care before re-entering regular life.
 Nevertheless, outpatient is a low-cost option for drug treatment that allows patients to attend to their life obligations.

 Drug Enforcement Agency (DEA). (n.d.).
 List of Controlled Substances.
-Retrieved from from https://www.deadiversion.usdoj.gov/schedules/
+Retrieved from https://www.deadiversion.usdoj.gov/schedules/

 National Institute on Drug Abuse. (n.d.).
 Fentanyl.
-Retrieved from from https://www.drugabuse.gov/publications/drugfacts/fentanyl
+Retrieved from https://www.drugabuse.gov/publications/drugfacts/fentanyl

 National Institute on Drug Abuse. (n.d.).
 7: Duration of treatment.
 Retrieved from https://www.drugabuse.gov/publications/teaching-packets/understanding-drug-abuse-addiction/section-iii/6-duration-treatment